Liturgy of the Hours

 The Liturgy of the Hours is a form of communal prayer that marks the passing of time—the services follow the natural order of the day.
 In the morning, Lauds causes our first words to be offered to the praise of God.
 At Midday we briefly break from our labors in order to remember that God, not our work, gives meaning to our day and that whatever good we do will have prayer at its source.
 In the evening we celebrate Vespers, looking back upon the day with thanksgiving, while acknowledging that not all we have done has been to the glory of God.
 Finally, at Compline, we commend ourselves to God’s care through the night and pray for the blessing of God on his church.

-This year we are offering two Gregorian Chant Retreats, one in the summer and one in the fall.
-All are welcome – beginners as well as those already proficient in Gregorian Chant.
+Each year we offer two Gregorian Chant Retreats, and all are very welcome – beginners as well as those already proficient in Gregorian Chant.